Building America’s Future Homeland Security

 The DHS Office of University Programs (OUP) Workforce Development Initiatives educate and train the current and future homeland security workforce in science and engineering professions to enhance the capabilities and effectiveness of the homeland security community.
 Through OUP grants, internships and fellowships, students acquire advanced technical knowledge and training and gain exposure to and experience in complex real-world challenges.

-The four OUP Workforce Development Initiatives are developing a cadre of professionals dedicated to the DHS mission.
+The OUP Workforce Development Initiatives are developing a cadre of professionals dedicated to the DHS mission.
 The students supported through these programs will become the next generation of homeland security leaders, taking positions with DHS components, national laboratories, and other agencies with homeland security missions.
 Collectively, these programs help ensure there will be a steady stream of homeland security science and engineering professionals to meet current and future homeland security challenges.

 For more information, please contact: email@example.com.